Kabar BK&T Knife Review

 - Cutting cord – This is often necessary during construction of shelter, fishing, sewing and making snares and traps, as well as other times.
 Since this is not a major task for a field knife, I only tried the toughest I have on hand, 3/4″ Sisal.
 This knife went through it better than many knives I've tested.

 - Making notches in branches – This could be required for shelter construction and making snares or traps, as well as other times.
 The knife does this adequately, using the part of the edge right in front of the grip for control.
 In this mode, the balance is not a distraction.

 - Trimming/Sharpening/smoothing branches – This would be for shelter construction, as well as making arrows, spears, stakes, walking sticks and even bows.
 Again, using the edge right in front of the grip, this knife performs well at this task.

-- Pounding in stakes – This could be required for making shelters, snares and traps.
-Although this has a flat on the pommel perpendicular to the grip which MAY serve as an emergency hammer, it is too narrow for safety, si I did not try it.
+- Pounding in stakes – This could be required for making shelters, snares, and traps.
+Although this has a flat on the pommel perpendicular to the grip which MAY serve as an emergency hammer, it is too narrow for safety, so I did not try it.
 The last time I tried this with a very similar pommel, I ended up with a hole in my little finger.
-Although the heaviness of the knife may help with the hammer function, the blade NOT being in line with the grip/hammer face may reduce the effectiveness for this task.
+Although the heaviness of the knife may help with the hammer function, the blade NOT being in line with the grip/hammer face may reduce the effectiveness of this task.

 - Use with a magnesium bar or ferrocerium rod is not an option using the edge of the spine.
 Use the edge; it does not cause any visible damage.
 Or use the striker which came with the rod, since this blade shape may be less convenient for this task than a straight blade.